"What do you do when your hands are

 "Yeah.
 I just jumped a fence and found myself in Muggle-charm territory," Scott said.
 "Shouldn't have to worry about company on this side of the ridge."

 "There's a charm where you are?
 A Repelling Charm?"
 Hermione questioned.

 "Yeah, I think so.
 It's familiar enough," Scott replied.

-"Do you see any reason why?"
+"Do you see any reason as to why?"

 The fact that the Muggle-Repelling Charm didn't even try to work its aversion magic on Scott implied some things about the shape and what he was.
 It was the sort of stuff Hermione probably thought about.
 "Right, just let us know.
 Uh, break," Harry said.

 Scott had devoted about half an hour the previous day to a lecture on the vast array of KRAF communications protocols.
 Harry had held on longer than most, but finally spaced out when Scott began detailing the command codes between squad, element and company leaders, whatever that even meant.
 Sophie had capped off the presentation by pointing out that strict adherence to protocol was irrelevant as there were only five of them in the field.